function-store/FunctionStore_tools/README.md

 This is a collection of [**TouchDesigner**](https://derivative.ca) hacks and tools that can help you improve workflow as well as manipulate the default behavior of TD.
 For example, with these tools you will be able to place operators with your preferred default parameters, operator chains, or even full render networks with one click; as well as swap operators, and more.

-The design principle of these tools is to be seamlessly integrated with the user experience of TD, meaning the learning curve and adaptibility of these tools should be easy for any level of TD users.
+The design principle of these tools is to be seamlessly integrated with the user experience of TD, meaning the learning curve and adaptability of these tools should be easy for any level of TD users.

 One main improvement area can be found at the bookmark toolbar.
 Upon installing additional icons will appear in the UI, giving you easy access to some of the main functions.
 However there are tools that work in the background and are accessible with simple shortcuts.